linux4sam/egt/docs/src/resources.md

 If an absolute file path is used, nothing extra will happen and it should work just like you would expect.
 That file path will attempt to be accessed as-is.

-However, if a relative path is given then a more advanced search will happen by calling the internal EGT function resolve_file_path().
+However, if a relative path is given, then a more advanced search will happen by calling the internal EGT function resolve_file_path().
 This function will search any directory registered with add_search_path(), very similar to how the `PATH` variable works on UNIX system shells to find binary files.
 The default